MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-bare-metal.md

 	- If the **Skip cluster validation** option appears, and you don't need support from Microsoft for this cluster, you can skip validation.
 3. In **Discovery Scope** specify the IP address scope that includes the IP addresses of the BMCs.
 You can enter a single IP address, an IP subnet, or an IP address range.
 Deep discovery provides detailed information about a computer (for example, MAC addresses of network adapters) but restarts the computer, and requires additional time.
 You can allow or skip deep discovery.
 4. If you specified a single IP address on the previous page, skip this step.
 Otherwise, the **Target Resources** page appears.
 Review the list of discovered BMCs (identified by IP addresses), and select the ones you want to include in the cluster.
 5. If you don't see all the BMCs that you expect, confirm that they are on a network accessible to the VMM server, and as needed, click **Refresh**.
 Allow or skip deep discovery.
 Deep discovery provides detailed information about a computer (for example, MAC addresses of network adapters) but restarts the computer, and requires additional time.
-YThen click **Next**.
+Then click **Next**.
 6. In **Deployment Customization** provide information for each computer that you want to include.
 If you see a computer that you don't want to include, select the BMC (identified by IP address) and then click **Remove**.

 	- To configure computers click the BMC IP address.
 Specify a unique computer name, without wildcard characters.